 This hike could perfectly well end here, for a coffee and home baking at the parsonage.
-One should on the other hand not miss continuing the hike past the old barns.
-Right behind them one finds a number of graves from the Iron Age, around 300-900 AD.
+One should on the other hand not miss what is right past the old barns.
+Here you will discover a number of graves from the Iron Age, around 300-900 AD.

 On a fine day I would recommend the eager ones to continue down to the mouth of the Hå River.
 There is a fine view towards the boathouses on the other side of the river.
-This river is famous for its salmon and in earlier times, pearls.
+This river is famous for its salmon, and in earlier times, pearl fishing.

 This charming farm museum in the municipality of Hå in the south of Jæren consists of the two oldest surviving Jær houses, two barns, and an outhouse.